Saturday, March 9, 2024

 Different Flavors of "Expresso" All in One Tiny Cup

 The forms of expression available to me through this blog are more reasons to bring it back.
 Writing ghost stories for Halloween and noir spoofs starring Sam Spayed, Dog Detective, and then swinging to the opposite end of the spectrum to write about grief and loss, feels freeing, although it might give others vertigo.
-And if any COVID-related flotsam washes ashore, I will lay it gently on the sand and look for treasure.
+And if any COVID-related flotsam washes ashore, I will place it gently on the sand and look for treasure.

 Sunday, March 1, 2020